Emjayosee/5_Day_Planner/README.md

 The following lessons learned:

     1. Use of loops, to reduce the duplication of code

+    2. Use of Jquery shortcuts.

+    3. Using Local Storage.

 # 05 Further improvements to make: